microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * The input and bias interpretation type must be one of the valid linalg component types specified in the list in the
   [LinAlg Component Types](#linalg-component-types) section.
+* The sign bit for output types should always be true if the output type is a vector of native floating point types.

 ```llvm
 declare void @dx.op.linAlgMatrixAccumulateToDescriptor.[MatTy](